 - Be in good standing with the Student Government Association and the Center for Student Involvement.

-- Follow the procedures for requesting funds from the Student Government Association CFO or the SPB CFO.
+- Follow the procedures for requesting funds from the Student Government Association and the Student Programming Board combined funding committee

 All clubs desiring office space in the Student Center should make the request to the Center for Student Involvement.
 Office space is very limited and not all requests will be granted.
-There is an application process for any clubs requesting office space.
 Office space is only for one academic year.
 The Center for Student Involvement may ask the club to vacate the office space if all requirements are not meant.
 See the Center for Student Involvement in the Student Center, room 231, for information.

 Student Government Association

 The Student Government Association (SGA) is the representative form of student government for the student body.
-The Constitution is available in the SGA office, room 117, Student Center or www.bridgeport.edu/SGA.
+The Constitution is available in the SGA office, Student Center Room 117 or at knightlife.bridgeport.edu/organization/sga.
 In striving to promote good citizenship and democratic fellowship, the University of Bridgeport representative student government gives individual students the experience of active participation in governmental procedure and further develops in each student a sense of personal responsibility for the welfare of the University Community.